 For information about clinical trials sponsored by private sources, contact:

 Researchers are studying the use of pharmacological chaperones as potential treatments for individuals with X-linked nephrogenic diabetes insipidus.
 In this form of NDI, defective vasopressin 2 receptors are misshapen (misfolded) and become trapped within the cell where they breakdown (degrade).
 These defective receptors do not reach the cell’s plasma membrane where they promote water reabsorption.
 Researchers are studying the use of drugs that may be able to guide (chaperone) these receptors to the cell membrane.
 Researchers believe these pharmacological chaperones can bind with receptor proteins preserving enough of the natural shape and function of the proteins so that they do not become trapped within the cells and can travel to their proper destination and perform their intended function.
+Researchers are also studying the use of medications that can activate alternative pathways that result in an increase in aquaporin-2 water channels in the cell membrane, This approach attempts to by-pass the defective vasopressin 2 receptor.
+Since X-linked nephrogenic diabetes insipidus, the aquaporin-2 water channel is thought to be normal, finding an alternative pathway to activate it may promotewater reabsorption.
 More research is necessary to determine the long-term safety and efficacy of these potential treatments for individuals with X-linked NDI.

 Contact for additional information about nephrogenic diabetes insipidus:

 Juha P. Kokko Professor of Medicine and Physiology